Can I Publish A Private Android App

 Before you begin: To apply the setting for certain users, put their accounts in an organizational unit.

-2. On the left, click Mobile & endpoints and then Settings and then Android settings.
+- On the left, click Mobile & endpoints Settings Android settings.

-3. Click Apps and data sharing and then Google Play private apps.
+- Click Apps and data sharing Google Play private apps.

 Related topics